Christina Conerly is in her second year as Academy Coordinator at San Diego Academy of Art and Science, and third year with Julian Charter School.

-Prior to coming to JCS, I taught middle school for eight years; 7th grade English for two years, self-contained 7th grade for one year, 7th grade English and 6th grade science for one year, and 6th-8th science and social studies for four years.
-With so many years as a middle school teacher, San Diego Academy was a perfect fit for me.
+Prior to coming to JCS, she taught middle school for eight years; 7th grade English for two years, self-contained 7th grade for one year, 7th grade English and 6th grade science for one year, and 6th-8th science and social studies for four years.
+With so many years invested as a middle school teacher, JCS Academy of Art and Science is a perfect fit for her.

-On a more personal level, I grew up in San Diego, and now live in East County with my husband and two kids.
+On a more personal level, Mrs. Conerly grew up in San Diego, and now lives in East County with her husband and two children.
 I graduated Cum Laude from San Diego State University with a BA in Liberal Studies.